We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It’s flavorless and versatile

 Rapeseed oil has a very mild flavor, allowing it to be used for a variety of culinary applications.
-Furthermore, it can be served at room temperature or cooked (10).

 It works well in salad dressings, dips, and baking and can be used for pan-frying or deep-frying without adding any additional flavor to your dish.